TheoGicquel/L3-IrisaParser/DOC.md

 - **`-x`** or **`--xml`** : specify the output files format as xml, may be used allong with `--text` for both format.
 - **`-s`** or **`--select`** : allow you to select which files you want to parse finnaly, after retrieving all files you passed as arguments or using the `--directory` option, this option will allow you to select which files should be extracted at the end, for more information see the **selection** section below.

-*Note that option can't be aggregated, unlike many command line interface we don't allow that for exemple : `-tsx` is not a valid option syntax and will be interpreted as a filename.*
+*Note that option can't be aggregated, unlike many command line interface we don't allow that for example : `-tsx` is not a valid option syntax and will be interpreted as a filename.*

 Some other need a second argument to be defined such as :